AgilityLeopard/pathbuilder2e-import-new/README.md

 ### For Localization

-In future Interface will be translated on ru and other language.
+In future Interface will be translated on other language.

 ### Future Idea